Harshal7797/Java-Applications/README.md

   2. Implement features like `fgrep` which will search for a fixed string rather than regex pattern.
   3. Output the total matches found just like Google search.
   #### Issue
   1. Make sure to close the buffer reader by doing so it releases any system resources associated with it.
-If you do not close the buffer reader
+If you do not close the buffer reader it may cause memory leak.
   # Java JDBC App
   ## Introduction
   - What does this app do?